OMNI-SLO-Monitoring/Prometheus-Alert-Converter/README.md

 and Windows-Exporter from: https://github.com/prometheus-community/windows_exporter/releases

-then replace the prometheus.yml and alert-manager.yml with the ones of [this Repository](https://github.com/ccims/Prometheus-Alert-Converter/tree/dev/prometheus) and add the rule.yml to your prometheus folder.
+then replace the prometheus.yml and alert-manager.yml (inside the folders where you installed the Prometheus Client and Alertmanager respectively) with the ones of [this Repository](https://github.com/ccims/Prometheus-Alert-Converter/tree/dev/prometheus) and add the rule.yml to your prometheus folder.

+Alternatively, the [Node-Exporter](https://github.com/prometheus/node_exporter) can be used to get system metrics from Linux devices.
+Note that our given `rules.yml` will **not** work with the Node-Exporter.
+You would have to define your own alert rules in that case.

 ### Set Up Kafka Queue